 If you ever made egg rolls before, these banana egg rolls are exactly, if not easier, to prepare than savory ones.
 The filling doesn’t have to be cooked which saves a lot of time!

-Prepare the caramel, drizzle them on the hot egg rolls and dive right in.
+Prepare the caramel, drizzle them on the hot egg rolls, and dive right in.
 When I presented this dessert at the event, they absolutely loved it.
 One of them declared that she was going to kick me because it was so good (a compliment I suppose?).
-I enjoyed my serving with vanilla ice cream or to go all out, have them with vanilla ice cream swirled with caramel!
+If you want to go all out serve them a la mode!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.